sir-dunxalot/ember-radio-buttons/README.md

 {{radio-buttons content=dataRanges value=dateOffset style='true'}}
 ```

-This will add the class buttons-radios to the radio buttons component element so you can target the buttons and style them [like this](//img.viralpatel.net/2013/05/radio-button-css-style.png).
+This will add the class `buttons-radios` to the radio buttons component element and `button-tog` to span surrounding the button label so you can target the buttons and style them [like this](//img.viralpatel.net/2013/05/radio-button-css-style.png).
 The CSS is, of course, left up to you. `style` is just a hook.

 ### With Icons